-- A student may present work for assessment in te reo Māori, in either a written or oral format depending on the nature of the assessment, except when: - A course is taught fully or partly in a language other than English or Māori and the course requires students to demonstrate their knowledge and understanding in that language; or - Knowledge and understanding in the English language is a requirement and a course outcome for all or part of a course e.g. an English language proficiency course.
+- A student may present work for assessment in te reo Māori, in either a written or oral format depending on the nature of the assessment, except when: - A course is taught fully or partly in a language other than English or te reo Māori and the course requires students to demonstrate their knowledge and understanding in that language; or - Knowledge and understanding in the English or Māori language is a requirement and a course outcome for all or part of a course e.g. an English language proficiency course or a Māori language course that requires translation into English.